sourabgowda/LoyaltyApp/README.md

   - **Admin:** Has full control to manage users, bunks, and system-wide settings.
 - **Centralized Admin Panel:** Endpoints for administrators to manage the entire system.
 The global configuration includes validation to ensure that the `creditPercentage` is always between 0 and 100.
 - **Secure & Scalable Backend:** Built on Firebase Cloud Functions and Firestore, with business logic and security enforced on the server side.
-- **Complete Audit Trail:** Immutable transaction logs are created for all point changes and configuration updates, ensuring data integrity.
+- **Complete Audit Trail:** Immutable transaction logs are created for all point changes, configuration updates and user creation, ensuring data integrity.

 ---